balthier82/queryconnector/help/HowToInstall.md

    assuming that the two files are located in /usr/lib.
 Without this setting OpenOffice/LibreOffice will crash.

  * Another problem I found is that the library libJdbcOdbc.so not find libjvm.so library.
-To solve it we have to change the LD_LIBRARY_PATH environment variable in this way:
+To solve this you have to change the LD_LIBRARY_PATH environment variable in this way:

    ```bash
    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/java/default/lib/i386/client